 David faced that exact situation David in the cave.
 David surely had the desire to kill Saul so he can end this deadly game of cat and mouse.
 He had a golden opportunity to do so, as he has literally caught Saul with his pants down.
 And he has the counsel of his trusted men saying, go for it.
 But instead of striking Saul down, David cuts off the edge of the Saul’s robe.

 The same goes for claims of personal revelation.
-God’s written Word as revealed in the Scriptures trumps everything else.
+God’s written Word as revealed in the Scriptures trumps everything our little voices.